mattst/PasteAhead/README.md

     { "keys": ["ctrl+shift+insert"], "command": "paste_ahead" },

 OSX users might simply use the unmapped `ctrl+v` since cut, copy, and paste are mapped using the `super` key.
-While Linux and Windows users could use `super+v` which is similarly unmapped on those OSes.
+While Linux and Windows users could use `super+v` which is similarly unmapped by default on those OSes.

     OSX:       { "keys": ["ctrl+v"], "command": "paste_ahead" },
     Linux/Win: { "keys": ["super+v"], "command": "paste_ahead" },